d12frosted/elpa-mirror/gnu/altcaps-readme.txt

         an active region, call `altcaps-region'.
 Else invoke `altcaps-word' with optional `NUM', per that command’s functionality (read its documentation).

+  [ The following is part of 1.2.0-dev. ]

+  The user option `altcaps-force-character-casing' forces the given letter casing for specified characters.
+Its value is an alist of `(CHARACTER .
+CASE)' pairs.  `CHARACTER' is a single character (satisfies the `characterp' condition), while `CASE' is the `upcase' or `downcase' symbol (code sample further below).

+  The idea is to always render certain characters in lower or upper case, in consideration of their legibility in context.
+For example, the default altcaps algorithm produces this:

+  ┌────
+  │ iLlIcIt IlLiBeRaL sIlLiNeSs
+  └────

+  Whereas if the value of this variable declares `i' to always be lowercase and `L' uppercase, then we get this:

+  ┌────
+  │ iLLiCiT iLLiBeRaL siLLiNeSs
+  └────

+  The code to do this:

+  ┌────
+  │ (setq altcaps-force-character-casing
+  │       '((?i . downcase)
+  │ 	(?l . upcase)))
+  └────

 3 Installation